bufferings/kori/docs/en/guide/what-is-kori.md

 # What is Kori?

-Kori - means ice 🧊 (氷) in Japanese - is a TypeScript-first web application framework that brings cool, structured clarity to API development.
+Kori - means ice 🧊 (氷) in Japanese - is a TypeScript web framework that brings cool, type-safety-first development.

-Build type-safe APIs where your schemas define both validation and TypeScript types.
+Start simple, then use type-safe features as you need them.

 ## Start Simple